Hadith vs. Qur'anic Logic:

 Muslims affirm that the Quran is unparalleled in its precision, style, and rhetorical perfection.
 Every word is chosen deliberately by God, who is Al-Ḥakīm (The All-Wise) and Al-Ḥaqq (The Truth).

-In Quran 33:53, God explicitly
+In Quran 33:53, God explicitly instructs

-his hadith after meals.
+after meals.

 In 66:3–5, God reprimands the